 Chief Operating Officer

-As Chief Revenue Officer, Neil is responsible for customer facing functions on a global basis, including sales, account management, business development, partnerships and solution engineering.
+As Chief Revenue Officer, Neil is responsible for all customer-facing functions on a global basis, including customer support, sales, account management, business development, partnerships, DocuSign University, solution engineering and professional services.

-Neil brings 25 years of IT experience to DocuSign, most recently serving as the senior vice president of Human Capital Management for Oracle, where he led all sales and cloud professional services for Peoplesoft, JDEdwards, Taleo and Fusion HCM.
-Prior to Oracle’s acquisition of Taleo, Neil served as the executive vice president of Worldwide Field Operations and chief customer officer, where he was responsible for global sales, sales operations, customer success, global alliances and business transformation.
+Neil brings 25 years of IT experience to DocuSign, most recently serving as the senior vice president of Human Capital Management for Oracle, where he led sales and cloud professional services for Peoplesoft, JDEdwards, Taleo and Fusion HCM.
+Prior to Oracle’s acquisition of Taleo, Neil served as the executive vice president of worldwide field operations and chief customer officer, where he was responsible for global sales, sales operations, customer success, global alliances and business transformation.

-Neil spent the majority of his career with IBM, most recently Neil served as vp and general manager of IBM Software Group for Asia Pacific and Japan based in Singapore.
-His prior positions at IBM include more than three years as vp of the UK and Ireland, and five years managing the companies emerging markets in the Middle East, Africa and Central Europe.
+Neil spent the majority of his career with IBM, most recently based in Singapore as VP and general manager of IBM Software Group for Asia Pacific and Japan.
+His prior positions at IBM include more than three years as VP of the UK and Ireland, and five years managing the company's emerging markets in the Middle East, Africa and Central Europe.